anoffsinger/portfolio-v6/README.md

 - `cd dist`
 - `git add .` and `git commit -m '[message]'` for new `dist` build
 - Run `git push origin main:gh-pages --force` to overwrite `gh-pages`
-- Check to be sure custom domain name is still linked in github settings
+- Check to be sure custom domain name is still linked in github settings, add `noff.me` if not

 ## Spline
 - Layers must be visible to have their events triggered, but can have opacity 0